V-Rajasekar/bhagavad-gita/Chapter-2/Verse-60.md

 vipashchithah - one who aware of his mind.
 But here one is striving in that path of becoming stitaprakya (one who has mastered his senses).

 **yatataha** - true effort.
 There are 5 dimensions to this word.
-**1. Striving excertion** - In anything you want to achieve in life is the first one is Hardwork the capacaity to excertion from own.
+**1. Striving excertion**. - In anything you want to achieve in life is the first one is Hardwork the capacaity to excertion from own.
-**2. Attempting (Trying)** Is your effort is casual ?
+**2. Attempting (Trying)**.
+Is your effort is casual ?
 It should be best Your effort. what is the price your going to pay ?
 **3. Eagerness (Enthuisasium)** Dont put effort in moral way.
 Put your best effort very very cheerfully.
 **4. Watchfulness (Being cautious)**  Cautious that you dont over excert and under excert, your effort should be propotion of your capacity.
 Also cautious about/aware of various block that may come and pull you away from the path.
 **5. Perseverance (consistence), tenacity refusing to accept failure**  only consistent effort can give you the success